 All monies of AIM shall be paid into an account in a Bank or Banks for the time being for AIM, and all cheques thereon shall be signed by the Honorary Treasurer and the Honorary Secretary or the President.
 All payments thereon shall be authorised by the Council.

 All monies obtained through Article H of the Constitution, and any other monies as so decided by the Council should be put into fixed deposit in a reputable Bank or Banks.
-Any expenditure over RM 50,000.00 shal only be utilised for activities of AIM with the approval of the Annual General Meeting or the Extra-Ordinary General Meeting of AIM.
+Any expenditure over RM 50,000.00 shall only be utilised for activities of AIM with the approval of the Annual General Meeting or the Extra-Ordinary General Meeting of AIM.

-Once at least in every year the accounts of AIM shall be audited by Honorary Auditors, eected at the Annual General Meeting of AIM.
+Once at least in every year the accounts of AIM shall be audited by Honorary Auditors, elected at the Annual General Meeting of AIM.
 A member of the Council shall not be eligible for the appointment as an auditor.
 All accounts of AIM shall at all times be available for inspection by the Honorary Auditors.

 The financial year of AIM shall commence on 1st January of each year.